scraptechguy/CanonShot/README.md

-# This program simulates the flight of a cannonball shot.
+# This program simulates the flight of a cannonball shot

 + To run this yourself, review <a href="https://github.com/scraptechguy/CanonShot/blob/main/requirements.md" target="_blank">requirements.md</a> file